Bahamian Internet Access

 If you're in a marina or are anchored out near a Wi-Fi hotspot, having Wi-Fi extending gear on board can help improve your connectivity if your boat is too far from a Wi-Fi source.

-But, no amount of gear will make any difference if the source of the Wi-Fi is overloaded or doesn't provide sufficient bandwidth to perform the tasks you desire.
+It's important to know that no amount of gear will make any difference if the source of the Wi-Fi is overloaded or doesn't provide sufficient bandwidth to perform the tasks you desire.
 Very often it is the upstream connection itself that is very limited – especially when working with Wi-Fi at smaller businesses.

 Don't be the one who drags the internet to a crawl for everyone - in some areas, there just is not a lot of connectivity to go around.
 In these locations, high bandwidth activities will be very frustrating.